Warcod/warcod/README.md

-# Hi, I'm Guido 👋
+### Hi, I'm Guido 👋

 Born and based in Argentina (for now).

 I’m not a developer, but I write code sometimes.

 My long-term dream?
-Owning a small estate in the Tuscan countryside, making wine and cheese.
+Owning a small village in the Tuscan, making wine and cheese.

 What does that have to do with TypeScript?
 No idea yet… but I’ll figure it out.